 Cord: Some heated dog beds have a cord that needs to be plugged into an outlet while others are wireless.
 If your dog is a chewer, you might want to steer clear of anything with a cord for your dog's safety or at least purchase a heated bed with a chew-resistant cord.
 Even if your dog isn't a chewer, make sure any cord is out of reach.
 You can also skip the cord altogether and opt for a self-heating dog bed.

-Ahead, you'll find the best heated dog bed options in 2022.
+Ahead, you'll find the best heated dog bed options.

 Electrical heating might be the warmest option, but it isn't always the best option, specifically if you have a dog that chews on everything.
 American Kennel Club's Self-Heating Bolster offers warmth in the safest way.
 The dog bed has a plush quilted surface along with self-heating thermal technology.
 Since there aren't any cords, the bed is machine washable.
 This black and tan-colored bed is best for medium-sized dogs.